KrishnaMehta123/Suggestedits/docs/Campaigns/advanced-capabilities/branded-domain.md

 # Add Domain

 This section provides information about creating a branded system and a custom domain for your campaigns.

-You can choose between two domain types:

-* **System Domain**: CleverTap-provided domain for SMS, WhatsApp, and RCS.
-* **Custom Domain**: Your own subdomain for Email, SMS, WhatsApp, and RCS.

 Branded domain behavior varies by channel as follows:

 | Channel                  | Supported Domain Types  | What Gets Branded                     |
 | ------------------------ | ----------------------- | ------------------------------------- |